marg-tools/CoMeT/README.md

 3D-Mem-Therm-I is an architectural simulation tool for processors and memory, supporting both 2D and 3D memories.
 It integrates Sniper (performance simulator for x86), McPAT (power model for processors), CACTI3DD (power model for memory), and HotSpot (thermal simulator) to periodically provide designers - performance, power, and thermal information for processor and memory.

 # Part 1
 - We have extended the source code of Sniper multicore simulator developed by the Performance Lab research group at Ghent University, Belgium.
-This code extension provides us with dram access information per memory channel (unlike Sniper which gives a total count of dram accesses)
+This code extension provides us with DRAM access information per memory bank (unlike Sniper which gives a total count of DRAM accesses)

 # Getting Started